gomorpheus/morpheus-apidoc/source/includes/_api.md

 }
 ```

+This is an example of a successful response that contains the requested record.

 #### Error Example

-Here is an example a a 400 error
 ```shell
 curl "$MORPHEUS_API_URL/api/monitoring/contacts/999" \
   -H "Authorization: BEARER $MORPHEUS_API_TOKEN"
 ```

-> The above command returns JSON structured like this:
+> The above command returns HTTP 404 and JSON structured like this:

 ```json
 {